 - Uterine cancer lawsuits

-Ross Feller Casey also is pursuing litigation against Johnson & Johnson alleging its use of talcum in some of its powder products – including Baby Powder and Shower to Shower – causes ovarian cancer.
+Ross Feller Casey's cancer attorneys are pursuing litigation against Johnson & Johnson alleging its use of talcum in some of its powder products – including Baby Powder and Shower to Shower – causes ovarian cancer.

 Ross Feller Casey handles cancer misdiagnoses and failure to treat cancer lawsuits on a contingency basis, meaning that you will not pay a thing unless there is a financial recovery in your case.

-You may be able to file a lawsuit even if the failure to diagnose or treat the cancer occurred some time ago.
+You may be able to file a lawsuit even if the failure to diagnose cancer malpractice occurred some time ago.
 But your time may be running out.

 Please contact the Philadelphia cancer misdiagnosis attorneys at Ross Feller Casey for a free case evaluation now.